python-ldap/python-ldap/Doc/ldap.rst

    Instances of :py:class:`LDAPObject` are returned by :py:func:`initialize()` and :py:func:`open()` (deprecated).
 The connection is automatically unbound and closed when the LDAP object is deleted.

-Internally :py:class:`LDAPObject` is set to :py:class:`SimpleLDAPObject` by default.
+   Internally :py:class:`LDAPObject` is set to :py:class:`SimpleLDAPObject`
+   by default.

 .. py:class:: SimpleLDAPObject(uri [, trace_level=0 [, trace_file=sys.stdout [, trace_stack_limit=5]]])

+   This basic class wraps all methods of the underlying C API object.

    The arguments are same like for function :py:func:`initialize()`.

-   Instances of :py:class:`LDAPObject` are returned by :py:func:`initialize()` and :py:func:`open()` (deprecated).
-The connection is automatically unbound and closed  when the LDAP object is deleted.

 .. py:class:: ReconnectLDAPObject(uri [, trace_level=0 [, trace_file=sys.stdout [, trace_stack_limit=5] [, retry_max=1 [, retry_delay=60.0]]]])